ooddle

 • Anchor wake time, not bedtime.
 A consistent wake time stabilizes the rhythm faster than trying to force a consistent bedtime.

 • Train at your peak when possible.
-Strength and endurance often peak in late afternoon for most chronotypes, but late types may see even better evening performance.
+Strength and endurance often peak in late afternoon for many chronotypes, but late types may see even better evening performance.

 Common Myths